JaydenMaalouf/azure-pipelines-terraform-output/README.md

 # Azure Pipelines - Terraform Output

-A small plugin that brings a Terraform Plan window into the pipeline and release results
+A small plugin that brings a Terraform Plan window into the pipeline and release results.
-The plugin is available on the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=JaydenMaalouf.terraform-output)
+The plugin is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=JaydenMaalouf.terraform-output)

 ## Usage

-Simply call the Terraform Output task with the appropriate inputs
+Simply call the Terraform Output task with the appropriate inputs:

 ```yaml
 - task: TerraformOutput@1